mshooter/terrain/README.md

 Octaves : Changes the octaves of the terrain

 Persistence : Changes the influence of the octaves of the terrain

+You can zoom in and out with the right mouse click, and with the left mouse click you can set to different views.
 ## **Creating the terrain**
 To create a terrain by using the library you do
 ```C++